 Take a Boat Ride to Papagayo Beach

 Papagayo beach is one of the most pristine and beautiful on the island – and also one of the hardest to get to!
-You can only reach Papagayo Beach by foot, walking along neighbouring beaches, or by boat – but don’t let this put you off!
+You can only reach Papagayo Beach on foot, walking along neighboring beaches, or by boat – but don’t let this put you off!

 The wilderness of the landscape, the relative calm, and the crystal clear waters in this cove make this an ideal spot for a day on the beach.
 This southern tip of the island, covered in ravines and rocky peaks, is the most ancient area of Lanzarote, dating back more than 14 million years.